CDT Day 57: Snake River Camp to North Buffalo Fork – The Last Worst Mosquitos… Camp to Eyes in the Dark Camp

 A big storm rumbled as Spice and I sat on the porch eating pb, guac, Frito, and hot sauce pitas.
 The new shade was welcome.
 With a few mosquitos about, we learned a new game, Blood or Hot Sauce.

 That was a cool spot, but just a few miles later, we reached arguably one cooler.
-This was the Parting of the Waters, where a creak splits in half across the divide, the left side flowing to the Atlantic and the right to the Pacific.
+This was the Parting of the Waters, where a creek splits in half across the Divide, the left side flowing to the Atlantic and the right to the Pacific.
 An old wooden sign pegged to a tree made it official.
 Spice and I each stood straddling the separating flow, one foot in each ocean.
-Maybe it doesn’t sound all too impressive, I know that I wasn’t expecting much, but standing there was kind of awesome.
+Maybe it doesn’t sound all too impressive — I know that I wasn’t expecting much — but standing there was kind of awesome.

 We had 25 miles on the day, but it was only 7pm so we decided to hike for a couple more hours.
 Wide horse trails sped us up and over a gentle rise.
 Sunlight glowed once more on cliffy stuff above.
 We made camp on what seemed like a pile of horse poop dust, but that’s just what everything smells like right now.
 Spice saw some eyes in the dark with her headlamp, probably deer, maybe bears.
 The bigger annoyance is likely to be the little mouse scurrying around.
 Too tired to care either way.
 So much cool stuff today.
 A lot to look forward to too.